ashoke/kohana3-payment/readme.md

 #Payment

 Payment module for Kohana 3.
-Paypal and Linkpoint supported for now.
+Paypal and Linkpoint are supported for now.

 ##Basic terms